facebookarchive/hack-langspec/spec/10-expressions.md

 * If *subscript-expression* is used in a non-lvalue context, the object's method `offsetGet` is called with an argument of *expression*.
 The type and value of the result is the type and value returned by `offsetGet`.
 * If the usage context is as the left-hand side of a *simple-assignment-expression*: The object's method `offsetSet` is called with a first argument of *expression* and a second argument that is the value of the right-hand side of that *simple-assignment-expression*.
 The type and value of the result is the type and value of the right-hand side of that *simple-assignment-expression*.
 * If the usage context is as the left-hand side of a *compound-assignment-expression*: The expression `e1 op= e2` is evaluated as `e1 = offsetGet(expression) op (e2)`, which is then processed according to the rules for simple assignment immediately above.
-* If the usage context is as the operand of a postfix- or prefix-increment or decrement operator ([§§](10-expressions.md#postfix-increment-and-decrement-operators)), [§§](10-expressions.md#prefix-increment-and-decrement-operators)): The object's method `offsetGet` is called with an argument of *expression*.
+* If the usage context is as the operand of a [postfix-](10-expressions.md#postfix-increment-and-decrement-operators) or [prefix-increment or decrement operator](10-expressions.md#prefix-increment-and-decrement-operators): The object's method `offsetGet` is called with an argument of *expression*.
 However, this method has no way of knowing if an increment or decrement operator was used, or whether it was a prefix or postfix operator.
 The type and value of the result is the type and value returned by `offsetGet`.

 If *expression* is omitted,

-* If the usage context is as the left-hand side of a *simple-assignment-expression*: The object's method `offsetSet` ([§§](15-interfaces.md#interface-arrayaccess)) is called with a first argument of `null` and a second argument that is the value of the right-hand side of that *simple-assignment-expression*.
+* If the usage context is as the left-hand side of a *simple-assignment-expression*: The object's method [`offsetSet`](15-interfaces.md#interface-arrayaccess) is called with a first argument of `null` and a second argument that is the value of the right-hand side of that *simple-assignment-expression*.
 The type and value of the result is the type and value of the right-hand side of that *simple-assignment-expression*.
 * If the usage context is as the left-hand side of a *compound-assignment-expression*: The expression `e1 op= e2` is evaluated as `e1 = offsetGet(null) op (e2)`, which is then processed according to the rules for simple assignment immediately above.
-* If the usage context is as the operand of a postfix- or prefix-increment or decrement operator ([§§](10-expressions.md#postfix-increment-and-decrement-operators)), [§§](10-expressions.md#prefix-increment-and-decrement-operators)): The object's method `offsetGet` is called with an argument of `null`.
+* If the usage context is as the operand of a [postfix-](10-expressions.md#postfix-increment-and-decrement-operators) or [prefix-increment or decrement operator](10-expressions.md#prefix-increment-and-decrement-operators): The object's method `offsetGet` is called with an argument of `null`.
 However, this method has no way of knowing if an increment or decrement operator was used, or whether it was a prefix or postfix operator.
 The type and value of the result is the type and value returned by `offsetGet`.

 Note: The brace (`{...}`) form of this operator has been deprecated.